Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Implementation Details

 where $\mathcal{L}_{meta\_rpn}$ and $\mathcal{L}_{meta\_classifier}$ both consist of a binary cross-entropy loss and a bbox regression loss,

-where $\mathcal{L}^{B}_{cls}$ denotes the binary cross-entropy loss over the similarity score between the two inputs.
+where $\mathcal{L}^{B}_{cls}$ denotes the binary cross-entropy loss over two classes, ``matched'' and ``unmatched''.
 The $\mathcal{L}_{loc}$ denotes the bbox regression loss using smooth $L_1$ loss defined in \cite{Fast_R-CNN}.

-For model training on the MSCOCO dataset, we use the SGD optimizer with an initial learning rate of 0.004, momentum of 0.9, weight decay of 0.0001, and a batch size of 8.
-The learning rate is divided by 10 after 60000 iterations.
-The total training iteration is 80000.
+For model training on the MSCOCO dataset, we use the SGD optimizer with an initial learning rate of 0.002, momentum of 0.9, weight decay of 0.0001, and a batch size of 8.
+To ease the learning of our model, especially the Meta-Classifier, we train our model gradually in the following three stages.
+First, we initialize our model with the multi-relation detector in \cite{fan2020few}.
+The learning rate is 0.002 in the first 30,000 iterations, and divided by 10 in the next 10,000 iterations.
+Second, we include the whole feature fusion network in the Meta-Classifier for training.
+The learning rate is 0.001 in the first 15,000 iterations, and divided by 10 in the next 5,000 iterations.
+Third, we include the proposed attentive feature alignment in the Meta-Classifier for training.
+The learning rate is 0.001 in the first 15,000 iterations, and divided by 10 in the next 5,000 iterations.

-Similarly, we use smaller training iterations for meta-training on the PASCAL VOC dataset.
-The initial learning rate is 0.004, divided by 10 after 10000 iterations.
-The total training iteration is 15000.
+Similarly, for model training on the PASCAL VOC dataset, we use the same hyper-parameters as on the MSCOCO dataset except using fewer training iterations.
+The training iterations are reduced to half in all three stages.

-\textbf{Learning the detection head for Base Classes.} In this step, we learn the object detection model (including feature extractor, the RPN and R-CNN classifier) over base classes.
+\textbf{Learning the separate detection head for base classes.} In this step, we learn the object detection model (including the RPN and R-CNN classifier) over base classes.
+We use the FPN architecture \cite{lin2017feature} to extract multi-scale features for the base-classes detection head.
 The loss function is defined as,

 where $\mathcal{L}_{rpn}$ and $\mathcal{L}_{rcnn}$ both consist of a classification loss and a bbox regression loss as follows,